-The most popular antidepressant medications like Prozac and Zoloft are selective serotonin reuptake inhibitors (SSRIs) which are believed to work by making more serotonin available in the brain.
+The most popular antidepressant medications like Prozac and Zoloft are selective serotonin reuptake inhibitors (SSRIs); these are thought to work by making more serotonin available in the brain.

-You can increase serotonin levels naturally by providing more of its building block in the form of tryptophan.
+You can increase serotonin levels naturally by providing more of its building blocks in the form of tryptophan.

 By increasing serotonin levels, tryptophan can improve the quality of life for those with a wide variety of brain-related and mental health issues.

-Studies have found tryptophan to be as effective for depression as antidepressant drugs.
-(95)
+Tryptophan has been found to be as effective for depression as antidepressant drugs in numerous trials.

 Low levels of tryptophan are associated with attention deficit hyperactivity disorder (ADHD).

-Children with ADHD have 50% lower than average blood levels of tryptophan.
-(98)
+Children with ADHD have blood levels of tryptophan that are 50% lower than normal.

 There is no official recommended dosage for tryptophan and suggested doses vary widely.

-As little as 250 mg was found to increase the quality of sleep.
+As little as 250 mg has been found to improve the quality of sleep.

-On the other hand, up to 12 grams per day has been suggested for depression.
-(100)
+On the other hand, Mayo Clinic recommends up to 12 grams per day for depression.

-We suggest starting with 500 mg a day and then working up to a higher dose.
+A reasonable place to start is 500 mg a day, then working up to a higher dosage as needed.

-When taken together, they can cause a potentially serious condition known as serotonin syndrome.
+When taken together, this combination can cause a potentially serious condition known as serotonin syndrome.

-Tryptophan should also not be taken with drugs with a sedating effect including Ambien, Ativan, Valium, and Ultram.
+Tryptophan should also not be taken with drugs that have a sedating effect, such as Ambien, Ativan, Valium, and Ultram.

 Vinpocetine is a relatively new brain booster that blurs the line between brain supplement and smart drug.